Meet Helena Elementary's new principal: Genét Holcomb - Shelby County Reporter

 In meeting with teachers at HES in this new position, and as a parent, she expressed how grateful she is to be around such talented educators.

-“I know what a gift this is to be in this school as a parent and the level of high standards and expectations the staff has for students to reach their academic goals to become well rounded little people,” Holcomb said.
+“I know what a gift this is to be in this school as a parent and the level of high standards and expectations the staff has for students to reach their academic goals to become well-rounded little people,” Holcomb said.

 Most importantly, Holcomb wants to let faculty, parents and students know she loves the city of Helena and wants nothing but the best for the community.